Foreign accent syndrome

-Foreign accent syndrome is a rare medical condition in which patients develop speech patterns that are perceived as a foreign accent that is different from their native accent, without having acquired it in the perceived accent's place of origin.
+Foreign accent syndrome is an extremely rare medical condition in which patients develop speech patterns that are perceived as a foreign accent that is different from their native accent, without having acquired it in the perceived accent's place of origin.

 Foreign accent syndrome usually results from a stroke, but can also develop from head trauma, migraines or developmental problems.
 The condition might occur due to lesions in the speech production network of the brain, or may also be considered a neuropsychiatric condition.
 The condition was first reported in 1907, and between 1941 and 2009 there were 62 recorded cases.

 Its symptoms result from distorted articulatory planning and coordination processes, and although popular news articles commonly attempt to identify the closest regional accent, speakers with foreign accent syndrome acquire neither a specific foreign accent nor any additional fluency in a foreign language.
 There has been no verified case where a patient's foreign language skills have improved after a brain injury.